tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 You see the other two properties actually return errors to us.
 This is due to both `protected` and `private` having an increased set of conditions in order to be accessed.
 With `protected`, the property can only be directly accessed from within the class itself, or in a child class.
-Here we see in the Kitten class that it extends the `Cat` class.
-This means that Kitten inherits its definition and behavior from Cat.
+Here we see in the `Kitten` class that it extends the `Cat` class.
+This means that Kitten inherits its definition and behavior from `Cat`.
 It is free to add additional things it would like specifically at its creation, but it will follow the parent's base template by default with Typescript.
 Other languages may require you to call a method to call the parent's constructor, which must be done if it requires arguments.
 You also have access to `public` and `protected` methods from within child classes.
 In the `Kitten` class we see a method `getAge()` that accesses `this.age` from the `Cat` class, which is `protected`.
 Since it is this access modifier, we can access the property directly in this case.
 If this were `private`, this would not be the case, and we would get an error denying us access.
 We see the the instance of `Kitten` (`testKitten`), calls the `getAge()` successfully.
 The method allows access to the property.
 We could not access it otherwise from this instance.
 You will notice that `getAge()` does not have a access modifier key word next to it.
 Due to this, the program will default to using `public`.

 Finally we get to `private`.
 As I assume you may expect, `private` is the first two levels of access